xbeat/Machine-Learning/README.md

 Core Components of Agent Decision-Making in LangChain

 LangChain is a framework for developing applications powered by language models.
 In the context of agent decision-making, it provides several core components that work together to create intelligent agents capable of reasoning and taking actions.
 These components include the language model, memory, tools, and the agent itself.

+## Using isinstance() for Cleaner More Efficient Python Code

+Understanding type() Function in Python

+The type() function returns the exact class type of an object without considering inheritance relationships.
+It performs strict type checking by comparing the type directly, making it useful for scenarios requiring precise type validation.

 ## Linear Mixed Models in Python